codeless-love/Bubble-Editor-Powerup/features/feature_key_goes_here/readme.txt

 Every CSS rule should start with the selector `❤️ codelesslove,`.
 This does nothing functionally, but helps with debugging as a searchable, filterable identifier to allow devs to easily see which CSS rules are from the extension.

+## UNDERSTANDING THE FEATURE SCRIPT ISOLATED CONTEXT

+Scripts from an extension run in what's called an "isolated world."
+The page/tab's context is called the "main world."
+In this isolated world:

+ * You can't access JavaScript variables in the main world, nor can the main world reach vars from the isolated world.

+When the service worker (background.js) loads scripts, (called "content scripts") each content script runs in its own isolated world, which means:

+ * Content scripts can't access variables from other content scripts.

+However, all of these isolated scripts CAN:

+ * See and manipulate the page DOM
+ * Log to the page console
+ * Access long list of additional APIs like window.location, MutationObserver, localStorage, sessionStorage, etc.

+There are rare situations where a feature may need to have access to the main world.
+In this case, a script can be injected via message passing.
+This is done by passing a message with the action name "injectScriptIntoMainWorld" from the content script to the background script.
+The background script can then inject the script into the main world where it can interact with the page's JS.